The role of cortisol in the body

 - reduce inflammation

-Cortisol is also needed for the fight or flight response, which is a healthy, natural response to perceived threats.
-The amount of cortisol produced is highly regulated by your body to ensure the balance is correct.
+Cortisol is also needed for the ‘fight or flight’ response, which is your healthy, natural response to perceived threats.
+The amount of cortisol produced is controlled by your body to ensure the balance is correct.

 What triggers the adrenal glands to produce cortisol?

-Cortisol production by the adrenal glands is regulated by the pituitary gland.
-The pituitary is a pea-sized gland at the base of the brain that is sometimes referred to as the "master gland" because of its wider effects on the body.
+Cortisol production by your adrenal glands is regulated by your pituitary gland.
+This is a pea-sized gland at the base of your brain that is sometimes referred to as the ‘master gland’ because of its wide effects on your body.

-When you wake up, exercise or you’re facing a stressful event, your pituitary gland reacts.
-It sends a signal to the adrenal glands to produce just the right quantity of cortisol.
+When you wake up, exercise or face a stressful event, your pituitary gland reacts.
+It sends a signal to your adrenal glands to produce the right amount of cortisol.

 What happens when you produce too much or little cortisol?

 Symptoms of too much cortisol include:

-- weight gain, particularly around the abdomen and face
+- weight gain, particularly around your abdomen and face

 - thin and fragile skin that is slow to heal

-- for women, facial hair and irregular menstrual periods
+- female facial hair and irregular menstrual periods

 Symptoms of not enough cortisol include: